 College and career readiness is paramount in planning for student learning goals.
-The annual Program of Studies book is designed to assist students, with the guidance of their parents, in selecting courses which would most appropriately prepare them for impending 21st Century academic challenges.
-This educational guide offers learners the opportunity to investigate our rich and comprehensive curriculum offerings.
+The annual Program of Studies book is designed to assist students, with the guidance of their families, in selecting courses which would most appropriately prepare them for their individual futures.
+This educational guide offers learners the opportunity to investigate our rich and comprehensive curricular offerings, which are continually informed by data that drives instruction in our courses.

-Information concerning required and elective courses, promotion and graduation requirements and other academic programs are included.
+Information concerning required and elective courses, promotion and graduation requirements, and other academic programs are included, as well as hyperlinks to various informative resources.
 We challenge our students to take the most rigorous course of study that best meets their educational and career goals.
-Planning a student's program is a continuous and challenging four year process.
+Planning a student's program is a continuous and challenging four-year process.
 School counselors are an intricate part of guiding each student and family in creating an educational map.

 West Orange High School affords each student numerous opportunities to design their own comprehensive and personalized student learning plan.
-Currently, we offer a number of special programs, which are: The Collegiate Institute, The Health Services Career Academy (partnered with Rutgers), The Institute for Mathematics, Science, Technology and Engineering: A STEM Academy, The Institute for Civic Empowerment, The Institute for the Humanities and the Air Force Jr. ROTC.
-Additionally, so that students have the opportunity to enter college with course credit, we have collaborated with Essex County Community College, Rutgers University, and Fairleigh Dickinson University to establish dual credit programs.
+Currently, we offer a number of special programs, which are: The Collegiate Institute, The Health Services Career Academy (partnered with Rutgers), The Institute for Mathematics, Science, Technology and Engineering: A STEM Academy, The Institute for Civic Empowerment, The Institute for the Humanities, and the Air Force Jr. ROTC.
+Additionally, so that students have the opportunity to enter college with course credit, we have collaborated with Essex County and Hudson Community Colleges, Rutgers University, Rider University, and Fairleigh Dickinson University to establish dual credit programs.
 We are proud of the progress we have made and are excited and enthused by our plans to enhance academic advancement.